Eckrich and Operation Homefront Establish New World Record

 The Bacon Lovers Deli Meats sandwiches were made on hero rolls donated by New York City business MRS Baking Distribution with lettuce donated by Fresh Express, a division of Chiquita.
 Cheese, provided by The Deli Source, was the other filling used to satisfy the required guidelines of two ingredients.
 The new record was judged by an official GUINNESS WORLDS RECORDS Adjudicator who was on site to judge and count the sandwiches.

-Over the past year, through donations provided by Eckrich, Operation Homefront has met the needs of more than 100,000 families in all military branches of service at the national level.
+Over the past year, through donations provided by Eckrich, Operation Homefront has met the needs of more than 100,000 families in all military branches of service.
 Today's event is a huge step in adding to those needs.

 "Eckrich continues to step up and find exciting ways to honor and assist our military families and wounded warriors," said Jim Knotts, CEO of Operation Homefront.
 "Today's GUINNESS WORLD RECORDS feat was one that truly defines how committed they are as a partner.
 We've been honored to be the recipient of all the great things 'Operation Inspiration' is doing and today is just another example of how far Eckrich will go to give back to our military members and families in need."